 In the meantime, building professionals debate the energy efficiency and climate-change fighting contribution of LEED-certified buildings.
 A recent multi-part article in New Solutions argues that that truly climate-friendly buildings do cost more to construct, but over time will save money by using much less energy to operate.
 As well, other experts continue to write about the importance of measuring and verifying the energy efficiency of buildings that call themselves green.
 Some of these buildings are not making the grade.
 For example, a federal building in Youngstown Ohio is proving to be an energy-hog.
 Had it been a privately owned building, such information might not have come to light and now, the US Green Building Council is revising LEED ratings to require all new buildings to provide several years worth of energy and water bills.
-But as one knowledgeable wag said, "The plaque should be installed with removable screws, (o)nce the plaque is glued on, there's no incentive to do better."
+But as one knowledgeable wag said, "The plaque should be installed with removable screws, once the plaque is glued on, there's no incentive to do better."

 Despite setbacks and reservations, or perhaps because of them, the best design, construction and operations practices are rapidly evolving while approaches to energy auditing and performance standards are also the subject of intense professional and regulatory interest.
 After all, what get's measured gets managed and today locally and nationally, the market for energy efficient building is on the rise.
-The Empire State Building and the Willis Tower are just two of the most iconic older buildings that are going green.
+New York's Empire State Building and Chicago's Willis Tower are just two of the most iconic older buildings that are going green.
 Mayor Bloomberg's pending legislation would require property owners to amass and file data on their buildings' energy efficiency to create a benchmark.
 More complex audits would also be required.
 The great benefit of these efforts would be to provide a body of information, based on experience, not theory, to owners, developers, banks, insurers and tenants about the real value of high performance buildings.
 To go a step further than the current bills go, New York City should have a law that requires owners whose buildings fall into the bottom quartile of energy efficiency to develop plans to upgrade their performance.

 As is the case with virtually any law, budgeting, implementation and enforcement will prove to be the strong links or the weak ones in meeting intended goals.
 Whatever the specifics of the final legislation, the NYC Department of Buildings will be responsible for its success.
 Public attention must remain keen to see if the Department will have enough plan reviewers trained in the specifics of the Energy Efficiency Code and a field staff able to carry out new responsibilities on top of such urgent obligations like heat, lead paint or elevator safety inspections.
 And that's just the half of it.
 As I've written before, based on the draft legislation circulated last spring, the specific penalties for violating the provisions of the deep green quartet are hard to figure out.
 Other provisions of the Building Code require the signature of architects or engineers who are licensed to practice by the State of New York.
 The possibility of losing this license in relation to false filings is said to foster rigorous compliance with Code standards.
 But in the case of compliance with provisions of the Energy Efficiency code for building retrofits or alterations, where often a contractor works without architects or engineers, the presumed guarantor of full compliance is murkier.